100 Fun Things to Do in Chicago

 people in a store| ©Daniel Rangel

-Hear the stories of Al Capone and The Untouchables, as well as the Chicago mob.
-There are many crimes committed by Chicago mobsters and you will investigate them with a professional guide and chauffeur.
-In other words, you will have live commentary on the bus.
+Hear stories about Al Capone and the Untouchables, as well as the Chicago mafia.
+Chicago's mobsters committed many crimes, and you'll investigate them with a professional guide and driver.
+That means you'll have live commentary on the bus.

-Likewise, you can take pictures from the bus to various crime scenes, which makes the activity much more complete.
-And, as if that were not enough, you will enjoy a controlled temperature according to the weather of the moment.
+You can also take photos from the bus of various crime scenes, which makes the activity much more complete.
+And, as if that weren't enough, you'll enjoy climate-controlled temperatures.

 31. Attend a fun Shakespeare play with a professional drunk actor